tromp/fhourstones88/README.md

 ```

 Scores are given for the side to move; - = + for a lost, drawn, or won position, respectively.
+Solutions requiring at least work BOOKWORK get permanently added to the opening book.